Pprave1/Amazon_Vine_Analysis/README.md

     PySpark to extract the dataset,transform the data,connect to AWS RDS instance and load the transformed data into pgAmin.

-    Google Colaboratory to import PySpark librariesand connect to Posstgres in order to create SQL tables and export the results.
+    Google Colaboratory to import PySpark libraries and connect to Posstgres in order to create SQL tables and export the results.